 So you have a quick stopover in the city of Dubai?!
 Fantastic!!
-Here’s a few ideas on how to spend your time in this city where anything is possible…
+Here’s a few ideas on how to make the most of those 48 hours in this fabulous city where anything is possible…

 You can then relax on the beach and go for a lovely swim in the beautiful Arabian waters.
 The warm waters will soothe away any aches and pains from the flight, and the sun shining down on you will instantly make you feel happier!